-There are many great advantages moving to Quebec however, Bill 101 is not one them.
+There are many great advantages to moving into Quebec however, Bill 101 is not one of them.
 This bill limits your options for the education of your child, especially if you are new to Canada.
-This legislation was created and implemented in 1977, in order to protect the French language and free the province from the dominant language, English.
-This bill has changed a lot throughout the last 40 years but one the most controversial parts of the bill remains intact today; only students who have at least one parent who attended an English language school in Quebec or Canada may be allowed to attend English school.
-This leaves many people with very little options when looking to give their child the best education possible.
+The legislation was created and implemented in 1977.
+Its objective was to protect the French language and free the province from the dominant language, English.
+The law has been amended over the last 40 years but one the most controversial points remains intact today; only students who have at least one parent who attended an English language school in Quebec or Canada may be allowed to attend English school.
+This leaves many people with few options when looking to educate their children in the English language.

 SchoolAdvice Case Histories

 “A family with three children arrived in Montreal from San Diego, California and engaged SchoolAdvice to assist with locating and enrolling the children in public French schools.
 The family had applied for and received Permanent Residence status to enter Canada after waiting more than 18 months for approval.
 None of the children were eligible for English education.
 The children were bilingual (English/Spanish) and the parents wanted them to to attend French public school.”